Sakura-sophie/FPGA-quantum-decoder/README.md

 This approach isn't globally optimal, but it's cheap in logic/timing and works well for small, sparse grids like this 3×3 prototype.

 - **Move output / instruction formatting**
 Each move is transmitted as four sequential 8-bit values over two Trigger pulses: donor x-coordinate, donor y-coordinate, then x-displacement, y-displacement (signed).
-Between values, the FSM enters a DELAY state that holds the output steady for output_del cycles and pulses readout once — this creates a clean, separated step on the output line so each instruction is individually resolvable on a scope.
+Between values, the FSM enters a DELAY state that holds the output steady for output_del cycles and pulses readout once.
+This creates a clean, separated step on the output line so each instruction is individually resolvable on a scope.
 Currently DELAY is quite long.

 - **DAC output**